LW.11540 / LW.10251 |

 (a) The heart of the clinic is the opportunity to represent individual clients in Family Court.
 Clinic students work with lawyers from the Family Defense Practice of Brooklyn Defender Services as counsel for parents of children in or at risk of entering foster care.
 The cases include child neglect and abuse cases, termination of parental rights proceedings, and permanency planning hearings.
 We also represent parents in administrative proceedings to clear records of child abuse and maltreatment.

 Students, under supervision, are directly responsible for all aspects of case planning and litigation.
 The fieldwork includes extensive client contact, interviewing, counseling, investigation, legal research, motion practice, discovery, out-of-court advocacy, and preparing for and conducting trials and dispositional hearings in Family Court.
 It is common for students to argue motions and conduct contested hearings before Family Court judges.
-Students pursuing their master’s degrees in social work will be part of the legal team representing each client and will assist in analyzing and identifying issues, formulating plans to achieve clients' goals, assessing clients’ strengths and needs, and accessing appropriate services.
+Students pursuing their master’s degrees in social work will be part of the legal team representing each client and will assist in identifying and analyzing issues, formulating plans to achieve clients' goals, assessing clients’ strengths and needs, and accessing appropriate services.

 The Seminar

 The seminar will generally meet twice each week for two hours.
 The early part of the fall semester will be devoted to study of the foster care system and the laws governing child protection and involuntary termination of parental rights.
-Special attention will be given to the roles of lawyers and social workers representing families and to an interdisciplinary approach to legal representation.
+Special attention will be given to the roles of lawyers and social workers representing families and to interdisciplinary approaches to legal representation.

 Administrative Information